Licensing Analytical Laboratories for Sampling and Testing Cannabis

 C.The proposed physical location of the analytical laboratory (by plat and lot number and mailing address), if a precise location has been determined.
 If a precise physical location has not been determined, a description of the general location(s) where it may be sited, if approved, and the expected schedule for purchasing or leasing said location(s).
 Regarding the proposed physical location(s), the applicant must submit:

-2.a draft diagram of the proposed facilities, including where within the facility the medical marijuana will be received, held for processing, prepared for testing, and analyzed, and where security alarms and cameras and surveillance recording storage will be located, and showing the location of the facility relative to streets and other public areas;
+2.A draft diagram of the proposed facilities, including where within the facility the cannabis will be received, held for processing, prepared for testing, and analyzed, and where security alarms and cameras and surveillance recording storage will be located, and showing the location of the facility relative to streets and other public areas;

-3.a description of objective parameters (such as distances from streets and public areas) and/or proposed measures (such as black-out window shades) that ensure that marijuana at the premises must not be visible from the street or other public areas; and,
+3.A description of objective parameters (such as distances from streets and public areas) and/or proposed measures (such as black-out window shades) that ensure that cannabis at the premises must not be visible from the street or other public areas; and,

 D.The legal name, current address, and date of birth of each principal officer, director, or owner of the analytical laboratory.